Marnaviridae: Classification

+Additionally, there are 653 virus sequences that have been identified (via metagenomic analysis) as possibly belonging to the family Marnaviridae.
+However, these sequences are not assigned under any of the existing genera.

+Characteristics

 Structure

 Virions in Marnaviridae are non-enveloped, with icosahedral geometries, and T=pseudo3 symmetry.
 Virus particles are 22-35 nm in diameter.
 The capsid consists of three major capsid proteins (MCPs: VP1, VP2, VP3), each having a Jelly roll fold.
 Most species also encode a minor capsid protein (mCP: VP4).
 All VPs are composed of β-sheets and α-helices. that is located around the five-fold axes on the inside of the capsid.

 The structures of Chaetoceros socialis forma radians RNA virus 1 (CsfrRNAV01, Bacillarnavirus) and Chaetoceros tenuissimus RNA virus type II (CtenRNAVII, Sogarnavirus) have been determined.
 In both species, VP1 surrounds the five-fold axes while VP2 and VP3 form the two- and three-fold axes.
-The jelly roll folds on the MCPs are non-canonical with VP1 having 9 β-strands and VP2 and VP3 having seven.
-VP1 also contains a unique EF-loop connected to the extra β-strand in the jelly roll fold which portrudes from the surface of the virus particle.
+The jelly roll folds on the MCPs are non-canonical with VP1 having nine β-strands and VP2 and VP3 having seven.
+VP1 also contains a unique EF-loop connected to the extra β-strand in the jelly roll fold which protrudes from the surface of the virus particle.
 A CD-loop is also present on VP1 which obscures the canyon structure that binds host receptors in the related Picornaviridae family.
 Unlike other species, VP4 is not present in the CsfrRNAV01 capsid, although the corresponding gene still exists.

 Genome

 Marnaviridae genomes consist of linear, non-segmented, positive-sense single-stranded RNA 8.6-9.6 kb in length.
-The genomic RNA contains either one or two open-reading frames (ORFs) that may overlap.
-For species whose genomes have two ORFs, one encodes proteins involved in replication while the other encodes structural proteins.
-Genomes also contain internal ribosome entry sites in intergenic regions and on the 5' end.
+The genomic RNA generally contains either one or two open-reading frames (ORFs) that may overlap.
+For species whose genomes have two ORFs, ORF1 encodes proteins involved in replication (RNA helicase, RdRp) and a cysteine protease which cleaves the polyprotein, while ORF2 encodes structural proteins.
+Genomes also contain internal ribosome entry sites (IRES) in intergenic regions and on the 5' end.
 The 3' end of the genome contains a poly(A) tail.

-Among the species, monocistronic and dicistronic organizations of the genome are found, with a majority of the viruses being dicistronic.

-Replication

-Viral replication in Marnaviridae is cytoplasmic and cytolytic.
-After a latent period between 8-48 hours, the virus hosts are observed to experience cytopathic symptoms.
-These symptoms are characterized by swelling of the endoplasmic reticulum, formation of vacuoles, appearance of fibrous matter in vacuolated parts of the cell, and the deterioration of the cytoplasm.
+One exception to the typical genome organization of Marnaviridae is Aurantiochytrium single-strand RNA virus 01 (AuRNAV01) which has a third ORF that encodes a protein with unknown function.
+In AuRNAV01, ORFs 2 and 3 are thought to be translated from subgenomic RNA rather than using an IRES.